SangGuKim/MIT18.06/README.md

 1. Collect YouTube scripts and save them in the `scripts/original/` folder
 2. Mark sections in each lecture script with `#` markdown headers
 3. Translate to Korean using GPT and Claude
-4. Review and refine the translated content
+4. Generate SRT subtitle files using `tool/txt2srt.py`
-5. Generate SRT subtitle files using `tools/txt_to_srt.py`
+5. Review and refine the translated content

 ## How to Contribute